gluon-framework/site/content/en/docs/gluon-explained/approach.md

 Window.page.title = 'new title'; // Set page title
 ```

 Whilst this may be confusing for some to begin with, we believe this unique approach benefits developers in the end.
-There are also often alternative functions as well in some APIs where it may be more confusing, although not encouraged.
+There are also often alternative functions as well in some APIs where it may be more confusing, although not actively encouraged.